 from Yoshitoshi through a misunderstanding.
 He came by to visit one day, and

 Yoshitoshi mistook his purpose.
-They later became good friends.
+They later became good friends, and his name

 |